himani93/Thumb-Scraper/README.rst

 Questions:
 ---

-Should a message be shown in case scraping stops due to one of the above mentioned reasons?
+1. Should a message be shown in case scraping stops due to one of the above mentioned reasons?
 If yes, what?
+2. After how many iterations should the scraper stop?

 Usage
 ---